-E.5.14 Pledges
+E.5.15 Pledges

-The school day begins with the playing of the national anthem followed by recitation of the pledges below.
+The school day begins with the playing of the National Anthem and a prayer each day.
+Elementary school participates corporately in the pledges during chapel each week.

 AMERICAN FLAG

 I pledge allegiance to the flag of the United States of America and to the Republic for which it stands, one nation under God, indivisible, with liberty and justice for all.